DeCuuTranVo/DeCuuTranVo/README.md

 Hi, I am Tran, and I don't know what to do with my life.
 Meanwhile, I am learning computer science and artificial intelligence because I think it may enable me to create something useful for the community.
 With that said, I believe that becoming a professional programmer afterward is the way to make my existence valuable and meaningful in some sense.

+First update: I have worked at a local medical device distributor for 1.5 years as a .NET Software Engineer.
+And I am grateful for this period.
+Second update: I am working for an international clinical research unit as a data programmer.
+And I am excited about my new journey.

 This repository records my learning journey.

 # Major courses